Akira (manga): Volume 5: Kei II

 Kaneda is reunited with Kei and joins Kai and Joker, the former Clown leader, in planning an assault on the Great Tokyo Empire.
 Meanwhile, an international team of scientists meets up on an American aircraft carrier to study the recent psychic events in Neo-Tokyo, forming Project Juvenile A. Ryu has a falling out with Yamada after learning that he plans to use biological weapons to assassinate Tetsuo and Akira; Yamada later meets up with his arriving commando team.
 Akira and Tetsuo hold a rally at the Olympic Stadium to demonstrate their powers to the Empire, culminating with Tetsuo tearing a massive hole in the Moon's surface and encircling it with a ring of debris.

 Following the rally, Tetsuo's power begins to contort his physical body, causing it to absorb surrounding objects; he later learns that his abuse of his powers has caused them to expand beyond the confines of his body, giving him the ability to transmute inert matter into flesh and integrate it into his physical form.
-Tetsuo makes a series of visits on board the aircraft carrier to attack the scientists and do battle with American fighter jets.
+Tetsuo makes a series of visits on board the aircraft carrier to attack the scientists and fight the American fighter jets.
 Eventually, Tetsuo takes over the ship and launches a nuclear weapon over the ocean.
 Kei—accepting the role of a medium controlled by Lady Miyako and the Espers—arrives and battles Tetsuo.
 Meanwhile, Kaneda, Kai, Joker, and their small army of bikers arrive at the Olympic Stadium to begin their all-out assault on the Great Tokyo Empire.